jz674/Markov-Documentation/README.md

 - [Note](#note)
 - [FAQ](#faq)

 # Mission
-Empowers companies of all sizes to redirect their limited resources to innovating and launching to market without compromsing user experience.
+Empowers companies of all sizes to redirect their limited resources towards innovation and launching to market faster without compromsing user experience.

 # How Does Markov Work
 All you need to do is forward your users' API requests traffic to Markov.
 You have total autonomy in choosing which requests you want to forward to us and which features to test.